List of Elemental Gelade characters: Flag of Blue Sky characters

-Achea is the princess of Fuajarl, her father was Shinga, the king.
-She likes horseback riding and sword-fighting and has a pendant with a crystal in it that allows her to communicate with Idola, her only childhood friend no matter the distance and her father's sword.
-She was exiled after being betrayed by the royals and her father was killed.
-Now she travels in search of power in order to reclaim her home.
+Achea is the princess of Fuajarl, whose father is Shinga, the king.
+She likes horseback riding and sword-fighting and has a pendant with a crystal in it that allows her to communicate with her childhood friend Idola, as well as her father's sword.
+She was exiled after being betrayed by the royals and her father was killed, and travels in search of power in order to reclaim her home.